The experts of the global cybersecurity company ESET advise on what we can do to enhance the safety of children and adolescents when connected online.

 1. Teach your child to cover their computer and phone camera when not in use.
 That way, even if the scammers gain control, their camera is mostly useless.

-2. Make sure the default setting (default setting) on your children's cameras is "off".
+2. Make sure the default setting ( setting) on your children's cameras is "off".

-3. Use a reliable, up-to-date internet security solution that can protect cameras at a level software.
+3. Use a reliable, up-to-date internet security solution that can protect cameras at the software level.

 4. Make sure your child does not place cameras or smart camera devices in places where they might be used to capture personal moments.